RakhithJK/dbeaver-dbeaver-wiki/Query-Manager.md

 Query Manager is a view that shows the history of all SQL queries that DBeaver has executed during the current session.

-NOTE: DBeaver EE version persists all executed queries in the internal database so execution history is available after the program restart.
+NOTE: The DBeaver EE version persists all executed queries in the internal database so its execution history is available after the program restarts.

 To open the Query Manager, do one of the following:
 * Click the arrow next to the **Transaction Log** button in the toolbar and then click **Query Manager** on the dropdown menu: